hasura/graphql-engine/graphql/manual/deployment/postgres-permissions.rst

     -- hasura user.

     -- grant all privileges on all tables in the public schema.
 This can be customised:
-    -- For e.g, if you only want to use GraphQL regular queries and not mutations, -- then you can: GRANT SELECT ON ALL TABLES...
+    -- For example, if you only want to use GraphQL regular queries and not mutations, -- then you can: GRANT SELECT ON ALL TABLES...
     GRANT ALL ON ALL TABLES IN SCHEMA public TO hasurauser;
     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO hasurauser;